Sketchware-Pro/Sketchware-Pro-Website/docs/course/intro.md

 :::warning Course is incomplete

 Hello, while the content of the course is valid, you should know that it is still being written.
 Taking the course in its current condition will not get you a certificate.
 Even so, the course has a lot to teach right now aswell!
-It should be completely written by March 2025.
+It should be completely written by May 2025.

 :::

 # Introduction
 The Sketchware Pro course is for complete beginners who have never programmed before.
-This course will walk you from being a complete beginner to a absolute pro, and you will be able to build apps of your own ideas by the end of this course.
+This course will walk you from being a complete beginner to an intermediate developer, and you will be able to build apps of your own ideas by the end of this course.
 You will also get a free certificate for completing this free course!

 ![certificate](img/swprocourse_certify.png)